najahto/najahto/README.md

 I recently graduated from Sultan Moulay Slimane Universit with a Master's degree specialized in Computer System Engineering.

 I'm trying to push my skills to the limit.
 My interests include joining an exciting team of passionate people and personal growth.

-Currently searching for a job opportunity as a junior Full stack web developer.

 When I am not coding, I am either playing video games, soccer.
 Other times I am reading or learning a new language or framework.